Swimming at the 2020 Summer Olympics – Mixed 4 × 100 metre medley relay

 The mixed 4 × 100 metre medley relay event at the 2020 Summer Olympics was held in 2021 at the Tokyo Aquatics Centre.
 These Games marked the first time to feature a mixed-gender swimming event in the program.
 Each 4-person team features two male and two female swimmers in no particular order.

-The medals for the competition were presented by Kirsty Coventry IOC Executive Board Member, Zimbabwe; Olympian, 2 Gold Medals, 4 Silver Medals, 1 Bronze Medal, and the medalists' bouquets were presented by Errol Clarke, FINA Bureau Member; Barbados.
+The medals for the competition were presented by Kirsty Coventry and the gifts bouquets were presented by Errol Clarke.